-“I look forward to meeting you” or “I’m looking forward to meeting you”?
-Whilst there may be a few exceptions, generally, the former is better for professional writing, and the latter is better for casual writing.
+Generally, “I look forward to meeting you” is better for professional writing, while “I’m looking forward to meeting you” is better for casual writing.

 But it’s actually a far more interesting story than that.
 Because not only does “looking” have different implications to “look” but also whether or not you add I (or I’m) can also effect your tone.